Introduction: jointly owned property & partnerships

 However, where the joint owners are husband and wife, or civil partners, profits and losses are treated as arising to them in equal shares unless:

-- both spouses, or civil partners, ask their respective tax offices for their share of profits and losses to match the share each holds in the property.
+both spouses, or civil partners, must inform HMRC that their share of profits and losses is to match the share each holds in the property.

-A taxpayer may jointly own properties which are let out as part of a partnership business.
+A customer may jointly own properties which are let out as part of a partnership business.
 This might occur where:

 - they are in a trading or professional partnership which also lets some of its land or buildings (but see BIM41015 about the inclusion of rents from the temporary letting of surplus business accommodation in the trading or professional profit),

 - more rarely, they are in a partnership which runs an investment business which does not amount to a trade and which includes, or consists of, the letting of property.